agardnerIT/openfeature-otel-dice-roller/README.md

 ## Step 4: View Application Traces

+These traces are generated from the application itself.
+They tell the story of your users experience with the application.

 View traces in Jaeger: `http://localhost:16686/search?service=dice-roller`

 ![](assets/apptrace.jpg)

 ## Step 5: View flagd Traces

+These traces are generated from your flag system (flagd).
+They show the internal workings of the flag backend.

 View traces in Jaeger: `http://localhost:16686/search?service=flagd`